 Why Your Phone Keeps Dropping Calls and How to Fix It

-It happens to everybody.
-You’re on a call and the connection drops out.
-Or maybe you’re using a GPS app to find an unfamiliar address, and it suddenly quits working because the signal has disappeared.
+Most likely, you know what it’s like to be on a call when the connection drops out.
+Or maybe you’re using your phone’s map to find an unfamiliar address, and it suddenly quits working because there’s no signal.
 Now, what do you do?
 Drive around in hopes of picking up the signal again?

-Read on to learn what causes dropped calls and how to fix this problem.
+Read on to learn what causes your phone to keep dropping calls and how to fix the problem.

 What is a dropped call?

 A dropped call happens when your phone gets disconnected somehow from the cellular network.
-Usually, this happens because of poor cell signal wherever you are that causes the call to drop.
+Usually, this happens because of poor cell signal wherever you are, and the lack of connectivity can’t support your call.

 Why does my phone keep dropping calls?

 Whether you have an iPhone or Android phone, we all love to blame our cell service providers for poor coverage and dropped calls.
-The truth is, most of the time it’s not their fault.
+But the truth is, most of the time it’s not their fault.

-Often the culprit is something between us and the cell tower that blocks the signal or the distance from the cell tower.
-The signal-blocking obstacles can be man-made or naturally occurring, but the result is the same.
+More often, the culprit is something between us and the cell tower that blocks the signal, or your distance from the cell tower.
+The signal-blocking obstacles can be man-made or natural, but the result is the same.

 This is almost always the first thing we focus on when calls keep dropping.
-After all, cellular signals are radio frequency waves and they behave like any other RF signal.
+After all, since cellular signals are radio frequency waves, they behave like any other RF signal.
 Think about the FM radio in a car.
 If the receiver (in this case your cell phone or tablet) is too far away from the signal source – for our purposes, a cell tower – then the signal will be weak or maybe undetectable.
+You’ll probably get static or a dropped signal altogether.

 Local terrain like hills, mountains, ridges, bluffs, and similar terrain will block cell signals.
 Any situation in which there is higher ground between your phone and the cell tower can cause signal issues.

-Vegetation like trees, shrubbery, almost any kind of foliage can refract RF signals and interfere with your cell reception.
+Vegetation like trees, shrubbery, or other types of foliage can refract RF signals and interfere with your cell reception.
 Ask anyone who lives in a heavily wooded area how their cellular reception is.
-They’ll tell you – trees are wonderful things, but they do NOT enhance signals.
+They’ll tell you – trees are wonderful things, but they do NOT enhance cell signal.

-Atmospheric conditions like poor weather can block signals.
+Atmospheric conditions like poor weather can also interfere with your signal.
 Even dust particles in the air can reflect and refract RF signals.
 A foggy day?
 Water vapor can diffuse RF signals.

 If your cell phone drops a call in your house, the building itself could be blocking your cell reception.
 RF waves don’t easily penetrate the brick, metal siding, concrete, steel, coated glass and other materials that form the exterior of most modern buildings.